Vladimir Guerrero: International career

-Batting style
+Player profile

 Guerrero batted without wearing batting gloves, a custom rarely seen in modern baseball.
 In an interview with Yahoo!
 Sports, he attributed this to helping his grandfather pull cows home barehanded as a young boy in the Dominican Republic.
-To improve his grip on the bat, Guerrero coated his helmet with pine tar and rubbed his helmet before going to the on-deck circle.
-As the season progressed, his batting helmet would become covered in the substance.
+To improve his grip on the bat, Guerrero coated his batting helmet with pine tar and rubbed it before going to the on-deck circle.
+As the season progressed, his helmet became increasingly covered in the substance.

 Guerrero batted over .300 from 1997 to 2008.
-He drove in over 100 runs every season between 1998 and 2007, except for 2003.
-Along with his 2004 MVP season, he finished 6th (2000), 4th (2002), 3rd (2005), 9th (2006), and 3rd (2007) in MVP voting.
+He drove in over 100 runs for seven seasons between 1998 and 2005 (2003 being the exception with 71).
+Along with his 2004 MVP season, he finished sixth (2000), fourth (2002), third (2005), ninth (2006), and third (2007) in MVP voting.

-In 2008, Guerrero swung at a higher percentage of pitches outside the strike zone, 45.5%, than any other hitter in major league baseball up to that time.
-This resulted in significantly fewer balls taken by Guerrero compared to other batters of his caliber, although did reduce the percentage of strikes Guerrero took.
+In 2008, Guerrero swung at a higher percentage of pitches outside the strike zone (45.5%) than any other hitter in major league baseball up to that time.
+This resulted in significantly fewer balls taken by Guerrero compared to other batters of his caliber, although it did reduce the percentage of strikes Guerrero took.

-Guerrero had a 44-game hitting streak exclusively against the Texas Rangers, from 2004 to 2006, the longest such player-vs.-team streak in MLB history, since 1969.
+Guerrero had a 44-game hitting streak exclusively against the Texas Rangers from 2004 to 2006, the longest such player-versus-team streak in MLB history since 1969.
 The streak occurred over his first 44 appearances against the Rangers.
-The streak finally came to an end in August 2006 in a game in which Guerrero was intentionally walked three times, walked four times overall, and finished 0-for-1.
-He decimated Ranger pitching over the course of his major league career, putting up a career batting line of .395/.461/.661/1.122, with 25 home runs, 34 doubles, and 70 RBI, in 108 games played.
+It finally came to an end in August 2006 in a game in which Guerrero was intentionally walked three times, walked four times overall, and finished 0-for-1.
+He decimated Ranger pitching over the course of his major league career, putting up a career batting line of .395/.461/.661/1.122, with 25 home runs, 34 doubles, and 70 RBIs, in 108 games played.

 During the 2009 postseason, Cal Ripken Jr. commented during a TBS postgame report that Guerrero was "the best bad-ball hitter I've ever seen".
-On one occasion in a game against the Baltimore Orioles, Guerrero hit a pitch that bounced in the dirt before home plate.
+In a game against the Baltimore Orioles, Guerrero hit a pitch that bounced in the dirt in front of home plate.
 Even more unusual, his bat struck the ground as well before hitting the ball.

-World Baseball Classic

-Guerrero was named to the Dominican Republic's roster for the 2006 World Baseball Classic, although he eventually withdrew due to the death of three cousins in a car accident immediately before the tournament.